Monday, September 28, 2015

 Like Carlton Fisk's home run in Game 6, 20 years later, Robinson's steal of home was a spectacular moment, but, ultimately, had no effect on the result of the Series.

-Still, stealing home plate has become Jackie Robinson's signature, along with his grace under more pressure than any American athlete has ever faced.
+Still, stealing home plate became Jackie Robinson's signature, along with his grace under more pressure than any American athlete has ever faced.
 He did in 19 times in the regular season, plus this time in the World Series -- still the last steal of home in a World Series game.
 (One of the many records that Ty Cobb set, and one that he still holds, is the most steals of home in a career: 54.)
 It even became a point of reference in Buddy Johnson's 1949 song about Jackie, with the Count Basie Orchestra having made the best-known recording:

 Did you see Jackie Robinson hit that ball?